50+ key elderly caregiver interview questions

 - Does this caregiver know how to act in case of emergency?

-Of course, to get to the bottom of these questions, you’ll need to get plenty of information from the candidates, as well as how they respond to your caregiver interview questions.
+Of course, to get to the bottom of these questions, you’ll need to get plenty of information from the candidates and see how they respond to your interview questions.

 What extra considerations are there for dementia patients?